Wall Fellowships

 Do I need to submit an RPIF with the proposal?

 Yes.
 A completed Research Project Information Form (RPIF) signed by the applicant’s Unit Head, and if applicable, Centre Director and/or Dean, must be included within the application.
 A prompt to upload the RPIF is present in the application.
+ORS signatures are not required at the time of application.

 Can details of the proposal (e.g., title, summary details, etc.) change between submission of the NOI and full application?